Bunny Walters: Film and television

 Walters appeared in the 1978 film Skin Deep.

 The song "Never Say Die" from single the "Never Say Die" / "Gotta Get Outta Here" WEA Records Limited Z10002 was composed and performed by Billy Kristian.
 It is featured during the closing credits of the 1988 film Never Say Die which starred Temuera Morrison and Lisa Eilbacher.
 He appeared in an episode of the New Zealand prime-time soap opera, Shortland Street.

 Ministry

 Walters became a Christian in or around 1995/1997.
 In a 1999 interview, he told The Sunday Star-Times that his conversion came about as a result of a pastor inviting him to church.
 Because he didn't have much else going on, he was looking forward to attending.
 He was living in Queensland, Australia from around 2004, moving around before settling on one of the Islands in Queensland.
 While living in Queensland, the main amount of singing he did was in church.
 In his quest to evangelise, he was in Canada at one stage for a month.
 While there he preached to an Inuit community.

 Illness and death

-Walters died in Waikato Hospital, Hamilton, on 14 December 2016 after a short illness.'Chur bro': Iconic Māori singer Bunny Walters dies aged 63, Yahoo!
-News.
-Retrieved 23 January 2017.
+Walters died in Waikato Hospital, Hamilton, on 14 December 2016 after a short illness.